kokoa454/html_school/README.md

-HTML, CSS and JavaScript in school
+HTML and CSS (also JavaScript in the future) in school